mcrdjr/Selenium/README.md

 # Selenium
 Selenium Code to populate Leaderboard

-I know all of this isn't pretty but it's my first stab at creating node apps and jsforce Some day this will be running on Heroku
+I know all of this isn't pretty but it's my first stab at creating node apps and jsforce.
+Some day this will be running on Heroku
 Right now you will need to manually run node init.js to populate Salesforce